-Iran's alliance with ALBA was an outgrowth of the warm

-personal ties cultivated between former Iranian President Mahmoud Ahmadinejad and Chavez.
+Iran's alliance with ALBA was an outgrowth of the warm personal ties cultivated between former Iranian President Mahmoud Ahmadinejad and Chavez.
 Much like Iran's Islamic Revolution, the "Bolivarian revolution" led by Chavez seeks to "challenge the Western world's system of rule of law and representative democracy, and seeks to replace it with a new authoritarian model of governance.
 The purpose of this model is to establish a 'new world order' - one in which Latin America's transformation is simply one chapter of a global revolution.
-Ostensibly, Iran's Islamic Revolution is another such chapter."
+Ostensibly, Iran's communities.
+Iran has dispatched preachers and other proxies to the region to present this sanitized version of the Islamic Revolution, enabling it to "gain footholds among disenfranchised and marginalized communities in Brazil, Chile, Colombia, El Salvador, Mexico, and Peru.
+Relying on allies such as Bolivia, Cuba, Nicaragua, and Venezuela, Iran has established forward operating bases for the spread of their propaganda."
+Iran also launched HispanTV in 2012, giving the regime a platform to broadcast its ideology into at least 16 countries in the region.

-Although the Bolivarian revolution is secular and leftist in orientation while Iran's is Islamist and theocratic, Iran has sought to paper over the inherent differences by co-opting anti-imperialist discourse and branding itself as a champion of human rights, social justice, and a defender of oppressed communities.
-Iran has dispatched preachers and other proxies to the region to present this sanitized version of the Islamic Revolution, enabling it to "gain footholds among disenfranchised and marginalized"
+Although the Bolivarian revolution is secular and leftist in orientation while Iran's is Islamist and theocratic, Iran has sought to paper over the inherent differences by co-opting anti-imperialist discourse and branding itself as a champion of human rights, social justice, and a defender of oppressed